 - Click Download for VA VMWare ESXi.

-Umbrella generates and downloads an .OVA template unique to your deployment.
+Umbrella generates and downloads a .tar file unique to your deployment.

 - Use the qemu-img convert commands to convert each of the vmdk files to the qcow2 format.